Whose Responsibility is Quality Management?

 - Design of experiments is about understanding the different factors affecting the ongoing project process with the outcome, which in return will help to improve quality by taking necessary steps.

-- Control charts are used to check whether the ongoing project is within the specification.
+- Control charts check whether the ongoing project is within the specification.
 Random samples are taken and analyzed to check whether the actual data is within the control limit.

 Also Read: How to set goals for Software Quality